Thursday, April 28, 2022

 The mo’ed, which starts the annual cycle, is to be celebrated on the first month of the biblical calendar (the month of Aviv).
 The 14th day of that month is designated as YHVH's Pesach (Passover), whereas the next seven days are called the Feast of Matzot (Unleavened Bread).
 The root p.s.ch (pey, samech, chet), which we examined in Parashat Bo (Exodus 10-13:16, in 12:11), means to “pass or skip over”.
 The lamb’s blood was smeared on the Hebrews’ doorposts, thus covering and protecting the sons of Yisrael from YHVH's arm, which dealt severely with the Egyptians.
 It was by virtue of that blood that YHVH “passed” or “skipped over” the dwellings of the Israelites.
 The wider scope of the principle set in motion here is what was to be the atoning blood of the Lamb of Elohim, that covers and protects the redeemed from sin’s death sentence.

 Next is the Feast of Matzot, or Chag HaMaztot (plural of “matza”, which is a thin, wafer-like cracker baked without yeast).
 “Chag” is feast, whose root, ch.u.g (chet, vav, gimmel), means “to circle” (e.g. Ps.
 107:27), thus pointing to the cyclical nature and annual reoccurrence of YHVH’s feasts and appointed times.
 As we have already seen in Parashat Bo, the root m.tz.h (mem, tzadi, hey) means “to drain or squeeze out” to the very last drop of water.
 Yeast can only be activated in an accommodating environment (that is, in water).
-Since yeast, or leaven, is likened to the element that leavens or puffs up the whole lump (ref.
+Since yeast or leaven, is likened to the element that leavens or puffs up the whole lump (ref.
 Gal.
-5:9), water may be compared to the environment which enhances it.
+5:9), water may be compared to the environment that enhances it.
 The "old leaven" (1 Cor.
 5:8) being sin, in the form of the deeds of darkness (Rom.
 13:12), wickedness (1st Cor.
 5:13), and more, is removed as the redeemed are constituted "holy matzot; for Messiah, our Pesach [lamb who]… has been sacrificed" (1 Cor.
 5:7).
 Notice that aside from “matza”, unleavened bread is also called “lechem oni”, translated as “bread of affliction” (Deut.
 16:3).
 Yeshua, who is the “Bread of Life” (John 6:35), was born in the House of Bread (Beit-Lehem) and was in Beit Onya (Bethany) - House of Affliction (John 12:1) - six days before He gave His disciples the bread (“matza”) representing His body (Luke 22:19).

 "Then YHVH spoke to Moses saying, ‘Speak to the sons of Israel and say to them, ‘when you enter the land… and reap its harvest, then you shall bring in the sheaf [omer which is a specific measurement] of the BEGINNING/re’sheet of your harvest to the priest.
 And He shall wave the sheaf before YHVH for you to be accepted; on the day after the Sabbath the priest shall wave it’" (23:9-11 literal translation, emphasis added).
 The first harvest (of barley) takes place very early in the spring.
 From Dvarim (Deuteronomy) 16:9 we learn that the picking is "from the time you begin to put the sickle to the standing [barley] grain".
 Because “omer” is also a measurement (one-tenth of an epha), there is no question as to the amount of the "first of the harvest".
 Thus, the priest was to wave those first (beginning-resheeet) sheaves before YHVH, "for your acceptance" - lir'tzon'chem (root r.tz.h – resh, tzadi, hey – meaning, “satisfy, favor”), after the Shabbat.
 This was totally fulfilled by Yeshua, who was in the beginning (ref.
 Gen. 1;1; John 1:1-2), and is declared to be the beginning and the end (ref.
 Col. 1:18; 1John 2:13-14; Rev. 1:8, 3:14, 21;6, 22:13).
 Following His resurrection, which occurred after the Shabbat, He immediately went up to His Father (ref.
 John 20:17) to offer Himself on our behalf, thus rendering us acceptable.
 After that first barley harvest was cut, one was to wait for the day after the Shabbat and count seven weeks, making the 50th day a “mo'ed” which is tied intrinsically to the Counting of the Omer.